AderitoSilva/XInputium/README.md

 See the [Getting started](https://github.com/AderitoSilva/XInputium/wiki/Getting-started) page on the wiki for more information on how to get up and running with XInputium.

+See also the sample projects listed in the end of this document (scroll down) to better understand how to use XInputium in practice.

 ## System requirements
 * XInputium is built on **.NET 6.0**.
 * XInputium uses **XInput 9.1.0** API.